extremeshok/xshok-proxmox/README.md

 Select the Reset tab for the specific server,
 Check: Execute an automatic hardware reset
 --> Send
-Wait a few mins and connect via ssh/terminal to the rescue system running on the server and run the following
+Wait a few mins
+Connect via ssh/terminal to the rescue system running on your server and run the following
 ````
 ````
 wget https://raw.githubusercontent.com/extremeshok/xshok-proxmox/master/hetzner-install.sh -c -O hetzner-install.sh && bash hetzner-install.sh